 - Parental Abandonment: Haruna's was left to be raised by her extremely strict grandmother by her quite hippie parents, apparently as the price for their freedom.
 And in a surpring turn, Onii-chan's dad also left his family.

 - Porn Stash: Tsunami's mission on life seems to eliminate Professor Hasegawa's stash, while Hasegawa and Konstantin's one is giving one to a very unwilling Onii-chan.

-- Post Modernism: The comic recently* started up again, but rather than picking up the story arc that had been left hanging, the new story has the characters...writing their own endings to LoveSit because Professor Hasegawa is tired of drawing manga.
+- Postmodernism: The comic started up again in late August 2010, but rather than picking up the story arc that had been left hanging, the new story has the characters...writing their own endings to LoveSit because Professor Hasegawa is tired of drawing manga.

 - Robot Girl: Kotone.
 Tsunami may be misinterpreted to be a robot, but in fact she's, in the author words, "closer to a computer fairy".
 It's explained here.

 - Running Gag: In this comic, Lisa gets the idea that the one who can see through a kitsune's disguise is destined to be her true love...but it turns out, she can't fool anyone with her disguises.